chenkennt/openpublish/open_publish_design.md

 ----------------------------

 As described in previous section, user will mainly interact with open publishing through GIT repo.
 For example, to publish, user just need to do a GIT push.
-To configure a center, user just update the configuration file in GIT repo.
+To configure a docset, user just update the configuration file in GIT repo.

 But there're still some operations that need to be done outside GIT repo, like provision a repo, and as described in previous section, query a build.